Managing Puppy Teething

 #1: Puppy-Proof Your Home

 As with human infants, the first rule to manage chewing is to control the environment.
 Keep tempting items out of reach either by locking them up or disallowing doggy access to areas where these things reside.
 Keep shoes in the closet, towels in their drawers, and magazines on higher shelves.

 #2: Introduce Appropriate Chew Toys

-After you’ve dog-proofed your home, provide your puppy with lots of appropriate chew toys.
-Softer chews made from rubber or other flexible materials are specifically designed for puppies without adult teeth.
+Chew toys are among the best types of puppy toys to promote a healthy furry friend.
+Softer chew toys made from rubber or other flexible materials are specifically designed for puppies without adult teeth.
 You can also try freezing a washcloth that has been tied in a knot to help soothe sore teeth and gums.
 Teaching him to chew on appropriate items will ensure that the transition from teething puppy to well-trained adult dog is a happy one for all.

 #3: Correct Inappropriate Chewing

 If your puppy starts to nibble on or has an inappropriate item in his mouth: